oshaughnessy/sierramountainll/_pages/sponsors.md

 in the stands and the sidelines at every game.

 {% include figure image_path="/assets/sponsors/sponsor-shots-sgb.jpg"
-   alt="South Gate Brewing, a local business, sponsors Sierra Mountain Little League" caption="Field banner for one of our local sponsors, South Gate Brewing."
+   alt="South Gate Brewing, a local business, sponsors SMLL" caption="Field banner for one of our local sponsors, South Gate Brewing."
 %}